In Harmony, you can draw in the Drawing or Camera view. Although the two views are similar, when it comes to drawing, there are some differences.

 The Zoom menu lets you enlarge or reduce the Camera or Drawing view display.

 To make the camera frame size always match the size of your view, select the Fit to View option.
 Click the drop-down arrow and select a zoom level or press 1 and 2.

 The Drawing Name field displays the name of the selected drawing, as well as the layer containing it.
 If the cell does not contain any drawing, an

 Empty Cell text is shown in the field.

 The Tool Name field displays the name of the selected tool.
 If you temporarily override a drawing tool using a keyboard shortcut, the tool’s name will be highlighted in red.
 You can temporarily override a tool by holding its keyboard shortcut without the [Alt] key.
-For example, the Select tool shortcut is Alt + S. If you hold down the S key, you will switch to the Select tool.
-When you release the key, you will return to the tool you were using.
+For example, the Select tool shortcut is Alt + S. If you hold down [S], you will switch to the Select tool.
+As soon as you release the key, you will return to the tool you were using.

-This indicates the position of the your pointer in the drawing area.
+This indicates the position of the mouse cursor in the drawing area.

 The Colour Picker allows you to select a colour for drawing.

 The Drawing Thumbnails panel displays a list with thumbnails of the loaded drawings.
 The highlighted drawing is the one displayed in the drawing area.
 You can select the drawing you want to paint directly from this list.